-Knowledge and Learning
+Knowledge and learning

 Driven by the constant search for self-improvement and broader impact, the Fund for Gender Equality (FGE) draws on evidence and experiences from its projects to contribute to global knowledge on women’s empowerment and the role of civil society in sustainable development.

 - The first independent evaluation commissioned by UN Women’s Fund for Gender Equality assessed USD 84 million invested through 121 grants across 80 countries since the Fund’s creation in 2009.
 The evaluation found that the Fund’s key contributions have entailed developing skills, addressing social norms to influence change, and establishing gender-responsive governance structures—all of which enabled greater women’s political and economic participation.
 It also concluded that the FGE helps legitimize women’s organizations and supports their learning through a culture of accompaniment, and that civil society sees the FGE as an important and necessary mechanism.

-- A thematic factsheet, Leaving No Woman Behind, outlines civil society strategies to bring the most marginalized populations to the forefront.
-It provides programming tips and practical examples on how to operationalize the ‘leaving no one behind’ principle.
-Read more.
+- A thematic factsheet, “‘Leaving No Woman Behind’ in action”, outlines civil society strategies to bring the most marginalized populations to the forefront.
+It provides programming tips and practical examples on how to operationalize the “leaving no one behind” principle.

-- Domestic Workers: Sweeping Invisibility, a brief extract from the Fund’s 2017–2018 Annual Report, analyses pressing challenges faced by women domestic workers worldwide.
+- “Domestic Workers: Sweeping Invisibility”, a brief extract from the Fund’s 2017–2018 annual report, analyses pressing challenges faced by women domestic workers worldwide.
 It describes the efforts of grantees around the world in helping them secure decent working conditions and access to services.
-Read more.

-- The Fund for Gender Equality Legacy, from the 2016 Annual Report, surveys current and former grantees to highlight their most significant contributions to women’s empowerment as a result of FGE’s support.
-Read more.
+- “The Fund for Gender Equality legacy”, from the 2016 annual report, surveys current and former grantees to highlight their most significant contributions to women’s empowerment as a result of FGE’s support.